admhpr/oversight/content/blog/wasm-a-wasm-game-of-life.md

 ### Getting Started

 I'll be using a template to get started, the folks over at [rustwasm](https://github.com/rustwasm) have set up the boiler plate to get started.
+Note that [cargo generate](https://github.com/cargo-generate/cargo-generate) is also used.

 ```
 cargo generate --git https://github.com/rustwasm/wasm-pack-template